akk014/DES222_RayMinder_ProcessJournal/index.md

 One of the most frustrating issues I faced, was that I had to swap ESP32s two times, because I thought they were fried.
 In the end, the issue was probably that I was not able to use multiple pins of the ESP32 with the buzzers, as they are used in the startup process of the ESP32.
 Using these pins lead to the scripts sometimes not uploading to the ESP32, even though it looked like it worked in the Arduino IDE.
 Since the IDE did not show any issues, figuring out, that that was the reason, why my code did not run correctly was hard.
 In the end, it worked with using different pins for the buzzers and only attaching the UV sensor to the "forbidden" pins.

 At the end of the soldering process, we were left with a lot of cables that had to fit in the seam of the cap.
+To make sure we could still move cables somewhere else, and in case a solder joint broke off, I made all cables a few centimeters longer than needed.
+If I had to do the assembling again, I would use a maximum one extra centimeter.
+In my experience with this prototype, that amount was enough for needed fixes.
+The long cables made it hard to push them inside the seam.
 ![](./Images/HW2.png)

-With two hands, tape, clamps, and neadle and thread, we managed to put the cables into the seam as we were hoping.
+With two hands, tape, clamps, and neadle and thread, we still managed to put the cables into the seam as we were hoping.
+In the end, only the cables for the UV sensor and the compass were visible from the outside, which was inevidible.
+With all other cables hidden in the seam, the added electronics on the cap of the RayMinder are not very noticable - which was our goal.
 ![](./Images/HW3.png)
 ![](./Images/HW4.png)